KeiYM/PrintScreenPlz/README.txt

 Current Issues:
 Using Ctrl as the PrintScreen button may disrupt Ctrl+C and Ctrl+V (Copy/Paste) on other Applications.
 Uses MFC DLLs (Eg. mfc100ud.dll).
-May need to statically link the DLLs.
+For now, users require to download:
+Microsoft Visual C++ 2010 Redistributable Package to run the program.

 Contact me @ keithlimym@hotmail.com